kuro-vale/kuroflix/README.md

 I do not own any of the media this script show.

-I do not want to injury the sites scraped, this script was made for educational purposes only, what user do whit this script is not my responsability.
+I do not want to injury the sites scraped.
+This script was made for educational purposes only.
+What users do with this is not my responsibility.